kolianuja187/Supervised_Linear_Regression/README.md

 # Supervised_Linear_Regression
 Supervised Linear Regression

-This repository includes basic implementations of supervised linear regression models using Python.
-It covers three key types of linear regression:
+This repository includes basic implementations of supervised regression models using Python in Jupyter Notebooks.
+It covers four key types of regression:

 Simple Linear Regression – Regression with one feature.